 February 11, 2014 - The listing of late Audrey Weber's cabin for sale sparked discussion among visitors to the neighborhood last week.
 The cabin is listed for sale close to the assessed price at $89,000.
-Yet other cabins on the same block of Bayview Road have been unable to obtain an offer of $25,000.
+Two other habitable residential properties are available at $35,000 and similar cabins on the same block of Bayview Road have been unable to obtain any purchase offer after several years on the market.
 Part of the reason for the depressed prices is the difficult positions assumed by government with regard to rebuild permits.
 The general assumption is that a purchaser must install a well and a new septic.
-Permits for either may be difficult to obtain, according to two local contractors famiiar with the property.
+Permits for either may be difficult to obtain, according to two local contractors familiar with the property.

 January 25, 2014 - The drunk driving conviction of Roger Mauro Jr., formerly of Money Island, remains under appeal in NJ Superior Court according to a January 22, 2014 letter from the Cumberland County Prosecutor's Office.
 Mauro was indicted in Cumberland County for vehicular assault striking neighbor Tony Novak in a November 2006 incident but later convicted only of lesser offenses related to drunk driving.
 Mauro claims that his right to a speedy trial for drunk driving and seven other offenses was violated when his case was sent to trial following a voluntary but lengthy pre-trial intervention program for the assault charge.
 After he failed to meet the requirements of the intervention program, the assault charge was dismissed apparently due to some error.
 Eight other charges were remanded back to municipal court.
 At this time Mauro remains out of jail and apparently still holds a NJ drivers license despite three prior substance abuse convictions and his admission in court-documents that he has abused substances for virtually all of his adult life even after multiple attempts at rehabilitation.
 Mauro's attorney Vincent D'Elia admitted in a 2013 court hearing that his client still faces significant substance abuse issues, arguing that Mauro did not even remember being served by the Sherriff's office and signing important legal documents last year.
 Mauro's former spouse, when she still lived at Money Island, said "If he's behind the wheel, he's drunk driving".
 Novak's family and other local residents hope that by keeping public attention on this case they may help trigger some change in the way that drunk driving cases are handled for people with a history of multiple DUI incidents but no actual court convictions.
 The Novak family asks local residents to contact your county and state officials as well as NJ MADD, to let them know that manipulation of the legal system that allows DUI offenders to escape prosecution and remain on the roads will not be tolerated.